Alejandro Marcos

-Alejandro Marcos López (born 29 February 2000) is a Spanish footballer who plays as a central defender.
+Alejandro Marcos López (born 29 February 2000) is a Spanish footballer who plays as a central defender for Badalona Futur.

 Club career

 Born in Badalona, Barcelona, Catalonia, Marcos joined FC Barcelona's La Masia in 2008, from CE Sant Gabriel.
 On 1 February 2019, he moved to Serie A side Torino, being assigned to the Primavera squad.

 On 5 October 2020, after finishing his formation, Marcos signed a two-year contract with CD Castellón in Segunda División.
 He made his senior debut the following 6 January, coming on as a second-half substitute for Adrián Lapeña in a 0–2 home loss against CD Tenerife, for the season's Copa del Rey.

 On 20 January 2021, Marcos was loaned to Segunda División B side UE Llagostera for the remainder of the season.
+Upon returning, he was mainly a backup option during the 2021–22 Primera División RFEF and subsequently left Castellón in June 2022.

+In the following two years, Marcos played for reserve teams, representing Burgos CF Promesas in Segunda Federación and Atlético Levante UD in Tercera Federación.